takumab/portfolio/_posts/2016-11-25-first-official-post.md

 # The Journey

 I have finally arrived at a destination where the road has seemed to be paved width pot holes.
-Although I have yet to make it where I would like to be (**Imposter Syndrome**), I envision my goals inching closer and closer each day.
+Although I have yet to make it where I would like to be (**Imposter Syndrome**) I envision my goals inching closer and closer each day.
+The problem with this life is sometimes it is hard to manage many things at once.